Project Overview

 Rubric

-The project is by a large margin the most important component of your final grade (see Syllabus).
+The project is by a large margin the most important component of your final grade (see the Syllabus page).
 Here is how it will be graded:

 Timeline/Milestones